Ask the Allergist: Epinephrine or Antihistamines?

 Q: My daughter is allergic to peanuts and most tree nuts.
 If she accidentally eats something with nuts in it, is it okay to use an antihistamine such as Benadryl® first?

+Dr. Fineman: Epinephrine is a shot that is injected in the leg muscle and it works within minutes.
 Antihistamines are typically given orally and they can take an hour to take effect.
-Epinephrine is a shot that is injected in the leg muscle and it works within minutes.

-When treating anaphylaxis, epinephrine is a medication that targets and treats the symptoms and triggers of anaphylaxis.
+When treating anaphylaxis, epinephrine targets and treats the symptoms and triggers of the severe allergic reaction.

 If you take an antihistamine, all it really does is block histamine.
-And histamine is only one of the factors involved in an anaphylactic reaction, so it’s not going to treat anaphylaxis effectively.
-And you’re putting your child at risk of a life-threatening reaction.
+And histamine is only one of the factors involved in an anaphylactic reaction, so it’s not going to treat all of the symptoms of anaphylaxis effectively.

 I’ve also had patients ask me, ‘What happens if I give epinephrine and I may not have really needed it?’
 I tell them, ‘Epinephrine is very safe.’
 You could give it to me right now and it would not hurt me.
 Sure I would feel it – I may have a side effect, my heart might go a little bit faster.
 But it would not cause a severe problem.